twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 ### Unit testing our Falcor routes

 All of our server-side unit tests, which will exercise the three primary Falcor routes defined in server/router.js, will live inside of server/test/router.spec.js.
-Again, these will be Jasmine tests, which I previously demonstrated in the previous section where we wrote unit tests for our 3 primary React components.
+Again, these will be Jasmine tests.

 Before I discuss the setup for these unit tests, lets take a look at the relevant code first: